gvwilson/thirdbit/src/fiction/still-book/index.md

 "Oh, what should I do?" she fretted.
 "What should I do?"

-As if in answer, someone---or something---giggled softly behind her.
+As if in answer, someone—or something—giggled softly behind her.
 She whirled around.
 "Who's there?" she called out.
 No-one answered.

 "Hello?" she said loudly.
 "Can you help me?
 Please?"